Table of contents

 such string nchar will be given the value 0.

-1) If first is beyond either end of the string, then
+1) If `first' is beyond either end of the string, then `last' will be

-last will be returned with the value first-1 and nchar
+returned with the value first-1 and `nchar' will be returned

-2) If string[first] is not part of a decimal number then last
+2) If string[first] is not part of a decimal number then `last' will

-will be returned with the value first-1 and nchar will be
+be returned with the value first-1 and `nchar' will be returned

-3) If the input string pointer is null, the error SPICE(NULLPOINTER)
+3) If the `string' input string pointer is null, the error

 This routine allows you to scan forward in a string to locate